Big Ideas Integrated Math 2 Chapter 2 Review #16 Answer Key

 Modeling with a Graphing Calculator

+Piece of work with a partner.
 The table shows the heights h (in anxiety) of a wrench t seconds after it has been dropped from a edifice nether construction.

 a.
 Use a graphing figurer to create a scatter plot of the information, equally shown at the right.
 Explain why the data appear to fit a quadratic model.